umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/server-setup/load-balancing/README.md

 ---
-meta.Title: "Umbraco in Load Balanced Environments" meta.Description: "Information on how to deploy Umbraco in a Load Balanced scenario and other details to consider when setting up Umbraco for load balancing"
+description: "Information on how to deploy Umbraco in a Load Balanced scenario and other details to consider when setting up Umbraco for load balancing"
 ---

 # Umbraco in Load Balanced Environments